New Jersey is fortunate to be one of the few states with an abundance of excellent pizza restaurants.

 Pizza is very subjective, and unfortunately the popularity of a pizza restaurant is usually not based on the quality or the freshness of the ingredients or the authenticity of Italian pizza, but more on the taste and preferences of the patrons.

-Having said that, our criteria for making claims on what the best pizza is has to do more with "authenticity" then acquired tastes, usually following the acquired taste buds gained from childhood.
+Having said that, our criteria for making claims on what the best pizza is must do more with "authenticity" then acquired tastes, usually following the acquired taste buds gained from childhood.
 "Authenticity" has to do with the origin of pizza from the Naples region of Italy where it was perfected, how the pizza is prepared, the temperature and type of ovens, and the quality of ingredients that go into making a "good" pizza.

 Pizza, contrary to popular opinion, was not Italian in origin, but it was the Italians who gave it the name “pizza”, improved upon it, and introduced it in the United States.
 Pizza was invented by the Greeks around several hundred years B.C. who were the early pioneers and skilled bakers, settling in Southern Italy around the Naples Region.